Faitltd/FAIT/README.md

-# FAIT Co-op MVP
+# FAIT Co-op

-This is the MVP (Minimum Viable Product) for the FAIT Co-op platform, a cooperative marketplace connecting clients with contractors.
+This is the FAIT Co-op platform, a cooperative marketplace connecting clients with service agents.

 ## Getting Started